seevee/Amazon-Theme-Dark-Slate/README.md

 <b>Applies To</b> - Amazon

 ## Notes
-To use these themes you will need the Stylus/Stylish browser extension for your chosen browser or forks of listed browsers <br />
-(vivaldi, palemoon etc):
+To use these themes you will need the Stylus/Stylish browser extension for your chosen browser or forks of listed browsers (vivaldi, palemoon etc):

 <a href="https://addons.mozilla.org/en-GB/firefox/addon/styl-us/">Firefox</a>
 •